bsml320/Scupa/README.md

 See the vignette [inst/notebook/vignette_scupa_ifnb.ipynb](inst/notebook/vignette_scupa_ifnb.ipynb) for a quick tutorial.

-The package schard (https://github.com/cellgeni/schard/) helps convert the UCE output h5ad data to a Seurat object.
+The R package schard (https://github.com/cellgeni/schard/) helps convert the UCE output h5ad data to a Seurat object.
 Otherwise, the users could create a Seurat object with UCE embeddings saved in an assay or dimensional reduction structure on their own.

 ```r
 seuobj <- schard::h5ad2seurat('output_uce_adata.h5ad')